meilisearch/documentation/references/documents.md

 <RouteHighlighter method="POST" route="/indexes/:uid/documents"/>

-Add a list of documents or replace them if they already exist.
+Add a list of documents and replace them if they already exist.

 If you send an already existing document (same [identifier](/guides/main_concepts/documents.md#identifier)) **the whole old document**  will be override by the new document.
 Thus, removing any fields previously in the document not present in the new document.